Perry Barr: Ward

 The Perry Barr ward is part of the Birmingham, Perry Barr parliamentary constituency.
 Following boundary changes in 2004, the eastern edge of the ward follows the M6 motorway from Spaghetti Junction to junction 7 at Great Barr, including parts of the communities of Witton, Aston, Perry Barr and Great Barr.

-Since 2004, the three councillors representing Perry Barr on Birmingham City Council have been Ray Hassall, Karen Hamilton and Jon Hunt, all of them Liberal Democrats.
-Hassall was elected in 1990, Hunt in 2003 and Hamilton in 2004.
-Hamilton became the first black councillor elected for the ward.
+As of 2026, the two councillors representing Perry Barr on Birmingham City Council are Morriam Jan and James Hinton, both of the Liberal Democrats.
 In a 2017 by-election, Morriam Jan, elected as a Liberal Democrat, became the first councillor of South Asian origin elected for the ward.

-Prior to 1990, the ward had a strong tendency towards the Conservative Party.
+Before 1990, the ward had a strong tendency towards the Conservative Party.
 No single party held all the seats in the ward between 1990 and 2004.
 The Liberal Democrats took a clean sweep at the 2004 Council Elections in which all seats were contested, but only after three recounts.
 In 2006, Hamilton increased her personal majority from 31 to more than 1,500, and the party went on to win every election in the ward until boundary changes in 2018.

 The ward had Labour representation for a period, from 1995 till 2004 following the election of Mike Leddy (1995–2003), along with the defection of Ron Whitehouse from the Liberal Democrats to the Labour Party (2000–2004).

 For the 2018 and any subsequent elections the ward was reduced in size to two councillors and parts of the former Aston ward, included in 2004, were returned to a new Aston ward.
 The new Perry Barr ward includes Witton Cemetery and the Moor Lane Sports Ground.